 Before you begin the process, make sure you check the weather forecast.
 Not only does the furniture need to be dry to start restoring it, but you will also need to allow time for the primer and paint to dry.

-Once your furniture is dry and free from dirt you will need to scrape off any large pieces of old paint.
+Once your furniture is dry and free from dirt the first job will be to remove any obstructions like lumps of wood stain or protective oils.
+It’s best to use a scraper for this first task.
 Then use a piece of sandpaper to smooth the surface.
-It’s best to start with a coarse piece and then switch to a finer piece of sandpaper to get the smoothest finish.
-I used a 125mm orbital sander to clean and prepare the surface.
-Start with 80 grit, then 120 and finish with a 240.
-Try buying a selection pack of sanding disks like these on eBay.
+I tend to start with a coarse piece and then switch to a finer piece of sandpaper to get the smoothest finish.

 Before painting you should always use a primer.
 To protect against resinous knots and water vapour you should choose a primer that contains aluminium flake such as Sovereign Chemicals‘ aluminium primer.